Microscopy images taken by students on our Outbreak! scenario

 In this session you will get the chance to spend a day at the University of Exeter working in the Biosciences teaching lab.
 As part of session you will analyse a region from human chromosome 12 that contains an Alu insertion or deletion.
 These Alu elements are one of the most abundant transposable elements (selfish DNA elements that are able to change their position in the genome), containing over one million copies dispersed throughout the human genome.
 You will extract you own DNA, target this Alu element region with specific primers and amplify the DNA via polymerase chain reaction (PCR).
 In order to see the result you will have to run them on an agarose gel and visualize the results under UV light in a transilluminator.

 You will investigate the following scenario: Dr Jones, a researcher at the University, recently travelled to a rural village to investigate an emerging disease outbreak.
 She began working to understand the biology of the disease with the aim of developing a preliminary vaccine.
 However, there has now been an outbreak of the disease here at the University, and Dr Jones herself has fallen sick.
-Your task is to identify the people who are most susceptible to the infection, collect and isolate the organism responsible, and figure out what is going wrong in the patients’ cells … before it’s too late!
+We suspect that the pathogen outbreak was caused by contamination of the drinking water supply, likely from a nearby water source.
+Your task is to identify the people who are infected, collect and isolate the organism responsible, and figure out what is going wrong in the patients’ cells…before it’s too late!

 The above scenario is provided as part of the University of Exeter Scholars programme.
 You can find out more about this programme here.